brettybop/mlb-moneyball-bi-analytics/README.md

 - `Batting` – player-season batting stats
 - `Salaries` – player salaries by team and season

-The raw CSVs are not included in this repo; users can download them directly from Kaggle / Lahman and run the SQL scripts to reproduce the model.
+The raw CSVs are contained within the `/data` folder.

 ---